 A 10-year phased roll out of interconnected photoelectric smoke alarms in Queensland will happen over three periods starting from 1 January 2017.

-To comply with legislation, interconnected photoelectric smoke alarms are required:
+To comply with legislation, the following is required:

 - From 1 January 2017: In all new dwellings and substantially renovated dwellings (this applies to building applications submitted from 1 January 2017).

-- From 1 January 2022: In all domestic Dwellings leased and sold.
+- 1 January 2022: In all domestic Dwellings leased and sold.

 - From 1 January 2027: In all other domestic dwellings.

 When it comes to alerting people early to fires, research supports photoelectric, interconnected smoke alarms as the most effective.
 When you sleep, your sense of smell also sleeps.
 If a fire starts, toxic fumes can overcome you before you realize what is happening.
-An interconnected alarm system means that if you are asleep it doesn’t matter what part of the house the fire starts in, the alarm in your room will alert you.
+An interconnected alarm system means that, will alert you no matter what part of the house the fire starts in, the alarm in your room will alert you.
 Photoelectric smoke alarms see smoke and will alert you early, so you can escape.

-Although some residents will have up to 10 years to comply with the changes, everyone should take action to update their alarm systems as soon as possible and make sure their new alarms comply with Australian Standard AS3786 for photoelectric smoke alarms.
+Although some residents will have up to 10 years to comply with the changes, everyone should take action to update their alarm systems as soon as possible.
+They should also make sure their new alarms comply with Australian Standard AS3786 for photoelectric smoke alarms.

 New legislation specifies the type, positioning, and interconnectedness of alarms, which are critical factors for an early warning and quick escape.
-Residents are also advised to review their fire escape plans.
-As people become more familiar with the new smoke alarm legislation and what is required, QFES advises they should continue to maintain their current smoke alarms.
+Do you have a fire escape plans.

-More information on the smoke alarm legislation can be found here:
+Below is more information on the smoke alarm legislation:

 Further information about fire escape plans: